-What is magento 2 integration?
+What is Magento 2 integration?

 However, in Magento 2, integration is a definition for a third-party application that uses OAuth for authentication.
-It allows developers or administrators to define which resources (such as customers, orders, or catalog) the application can access.
+It allows developers or administrators to define which resources (such as customers, orders, or catalogs) the application can access.

-Create integration in Magento 2 manually
+Create an integration in Magento 2 manually

 Step 1: Go to System -> Integrations Menu.